berkayctn/VeterinaryManagementSystem/README.md

 ## Overview

-When we start the program, the user selection screen welcomes us.In this screen we have two options.
-First one is viewing the database as Veterinarian and the second, option is to view the database as Customer.
+Upon initiating the program, the user is greeted by a selection screen that offers two options.
+The first option allows the user to access the database as a Veterinarian, while the second option enables them to view the database as a Customer.
 ![](assets/img.png)

 If the user selects the Customer button a screen as follows opens.